alvilgau/CloudyMcCloudface/doc/doc.md

 After the calculation is done and the *tweetstream-service* receives the analysis, it publishes the results through redis channels on which other services can subscribe to.
 This way, the *webserver-service* is able to subscribe to analyzed tweets and send the results back to the client applications via websocket messages; the *recorder service* is able to subscribe in order to store the analyzed tweets results.

-## Tweet recording
+## Tweet Recording
 Through a REST-API which is included in the webserver, the user has the possibility to record analyzed tweets for a certain period of time.
 All necessary data for recording will be persisted in a DynamoDB.
-The start and end time for the record will be cached in Redis.
-When one of this cached keys expires, Redis sends a notification to the recorder service.
+The start and end time for the record will be cached in redis.
+When one of this cached keys expires, redis sends a notification to the recorder service.
 Through this notifications the recorder service knows when it has to start or stop recording.
 During the recording the analyzed tweets will be persisted in a DynamoDB so that the user can access them later.
 For each tenant the analyzed tweets will be persisted in a separate table.
 To minimize the write throughput, the analyzed tweets will be cached first for 20 seconds and then persisted.

 ## Scaling